-The two lists can be reorganized by dragging and dropping instruments/samples in the Instrument Selector.
+The list can be reorganized by dragging and dropping instruments in the Instrument Selector.
 When this is done, Renoise automatically adjusts the numerical reference of instruments within the Pattern Editor, ensuring that the song still plays the same.
 If you wish to swap or replace one instrument with another, you can do so by copy/pasting it, or by remapping it in the Advanced Edit panel.

-Samples can be dragged and dropped from the Disk Browser to the instrument or sample list.
-Dragging multiple samples into the sample list at once will automatically create a multi-sample instrument.
+Samples and instruments can be dragged and dropped from the Disk Browser to the instrument list.
 Sample or instrument files can also be dragged and dropped from Windows Explorer (PC) or Finder (OSX).
 Note that in this case the currently selected instrument slot will be used, possibly overwriting an existing instrument.